Below is our guide to completing the Judicial Bypass process. You can also download a printable version of the guide here: Judicial Bypass Guide PDF.

 What do I have to do to apply for a judicial bypass?

 - Visit clinic and obtain pregnancy documentation.
-First, you will have to go to the clinic where the abortion will be performed, meet with a physician and/or counselors, and have an ultrasound to determine the gestational age of the fetus.
+First, you should go to the clinic where the abortion will be performed, meet with a physician and/or counselors, and have an ultrasound to determine the gestational age of the fetus.
 The clinic or doctor who will perform the abortion can put in writing a verification that you are pregnant, and the length of the pregnancy.
-Note: unfortunately, a simple pregnancy test on your own, from Planned Parenthood, or the clinic will not suffice.
+Note: if you get an ultrasound at a clinic that advertises “free ultrasounds,” you will still have to get one at the clinics where the abortion will be performed.
 The law requires a very specific medical visit and counseling session prior to an abortion, including a pre-abortion ultrasound.
 There are usually costs associated with this process, around $150.
-Some clinics may be able to waive these costs for teens.
+Some clinics may be able to waive these costs for minors.
 Ask the clinic if you can get this cost waived.
-Make sure to obtain a written verification of pregnancy from a clinic, as you will need this document to obtain a judicial bypass.

 - Seek help in advance from a volunteer attorney (optional).
-After your initial consultation at the clinic, you can contact a volunteer attorney for assistance or the judge will appoint one for you at court.
+Before of after your initial consultation at the clinic, you can contact a volunteer attorney for assistance.
 The benefit of contacting a volunteer attorney is that our volunteer attorneys are familiar with this particular law and standard.
 They can also help you fill out all the forms correctly and make sure you have everything ready for the hearing, and know what steps to take following the hearing.

 - If you wish to seek help from a volunteer attorney, complete the intake questionnaire on the Contact an Attorney page.
-A volunteer attorney will contact you within a few days based on the information you provide.
+A volunteer attorney will contact you within 24-hours based on the information you provide.
 It is best to schedule a time to discuss your petition with your attorney prior to going to court.

 - This program only provides representation at the New Orleans Juvenile Court downtown.
 You are eligible to seek a judicial bypass hearing in New Orleans if you seek to have an abortion in Orleans Parish, or if you are a resident of Orleans Parish.

 - Complete judicial bypass application.
-Ask the clinic if they have the judicial bypass application.
-You can also down the form from our page by clicking here: Orleans Parish Judicial Bypass Application.
+You can download the form from our page by clicking here: Orleans Parish Judicial Bypass Application.
 Complete the application prior to going to court, if possible.
 You will bring the completed form with you to court.
-Alternatively, you can fill it out at the courthouse with the help of your volunteer attorney.
+Alternatively, you can fill it out with the help of your volunteer attorney.
 You must have this document completed in order to petition the court for a judicial bypass.

 - Go to court.
 Bring (1) your judicial bypass application and (2) document from the doctor/clinic verifying your pregnancy.
-The Juvenile Court in Orleans Parish is located at: 421 Loyola Ave, New Orleans, LA 70112, on the first floor.
+The Juvenile Court in Orleans Parish is located at: 1100 Milton St, New Orleans, LA 70112, on the first floor.
 Their phone number is: (504) 658-9500.
 If you have contacted a volunteer attorney in advance, make plans for that attorney to go to court with you.